insanj/railboost/README.md

 # railboost

-🎆 use firework rockets while in a minecart (fabric 1.14)
+🎆 use firework rockets while in a minecart. also works in boats and other vehicles! (fabric 1.14/1.14.1)

 ## Authors